Borg2/Binary-Classification-of-Heart-Disease-using-a-Multi-Layer-Perceptron/README.md

 3. **Train the model:** Run the training script to train the model on the prepared dataset.
 4. **Evaluate performance:** Evaluate the model's performance using appropriate metrics such as accuracy, precision, recall, F1-score, and AUC-ROC.

-### **Additional Notes**

-* The model's performance may vary depending on the quality of the data and the specific hyperparameters used.
-* Consider fine-tuning the model architecture and hyperparameters to improve performance.
-* For deployment, you can save the trained model and integrate it into a larger application.

-**Replace the placeholders with specific details about your model, dataset, and usage instructions.**